-SMC is a private college which is open to the public.
-SMC maintains open fairly open access to its campus except in the areas marked no trespass which are the Willard Hall parking and the Softball field parking lot.
-During normal working hours, all college buildings are open for regular business.
-During non-business hours access to all college facilities is by admittance via the Campus Safety Department only with keys, cards and/or code.
+SMC is a private college which is open to the public during normal business hours.
+SMC maintains fairly open access to its campus except in the areas marked no trespass which are the Willard Hall parking lot and the Softball Field parking lot.
+During normal business hours, all college buildings are open for regular business.
+During non-business hours access to all college facilities is by admittance via the Campus Safety Department only with permission, keys, cards, and/or code.